redbrick/docs/docs/webgroup/contributing.md

     ![Pull Request page on GitHub](../res/pull-request.png)

-    !!! tip
+> [!NOTE] Tip
-        For bigger contributions, it's advisable to open a draft pull request when you begin development so other maintainers (e.g. other members of webgroup) can review your changes and provide feedback as you work.
+> For bigger contributions, it's advisable to open a draft pull request when you begin development so other maintainers (e.g. other members of webgroup) can review your changes and provide feedback as you work.